jforseth210/Budgetix/README.md

 wallet, you can add a transaction with the press of a button!
 You can even transfer money between different wallets.
 Finally, you can delete transactions (say, you logged a transaction unintentionally).
 You can even delete an entire wallet.
 And if you want to change your username or password, it's easy to do so!
-You are going to love our Budgetix!
+You are going to love Budgetix!
 We make tracking finances easy!

 ## Application Setup